tytydraco/yessleep/out/The_Sisters_of_Perdition_part_8_FINAL.md

 I then heard Yahweh’s voice in my head ‘You were the only one in your cycle who didn’t blaspheme the holy spirit.
 Just so you know.’

-“I guess I was the only one who didn’t in my cycle” I recited, shocked at what I had just heard and said.“I figured as much!”
+“I guess I was the only one who didn’t in my cycle” I recited, shocked at what I had just heard and said.

+“I figured as much!”
 Hugo laughed.
 “Going by the dates it should be the one after next that spawns Julius Caesar.”

 “Do the prophets know why he fails?”
 I asked, sad that it was clearly a foregone conclusion.“The problem appears to be the stand-in for the female changeling.”
 Hugo said with dismay.
 “The legends say that Cleopatra is his Jesus and that she betrays him.
 Best anyone can tell, that appears to be what happens.”